antofic/GraphCodable/Docs/UserGuide.md

 	let data	= try GraphEncoder().encode( inRoot )
 	let out_a	= try GraphDecoder().decode( type(of:inRoot), from:data )

-	// Now we reach and from to different paths: let e1		= out_a["b"]?["d"]?["e"]!
+	// Now we reach "e" from to different paths: let e1		= out_a["b"]?["d"]?["e"]!
 	let e2		= out_a["c"]?["e"]!
 	let e3		= out_a["e"]!